by Ki. Rajanarayanan; translated from the Tamil by Pritham K. Chakravarthy

 "This delightful collection fully lives up to—enhances—Blaft’s young but confident standing." —Vijay Nambisan in the Deccan Herald

 Ki.
-Rajanarayanan (b.
-1922), popularly known as Ki.
-Ra., is a powerful writer and teller of tales rooted in the soil of Tamil Nadu, and has been a recipient of the prestigious Kalaimamani and Sahitya Akademi awards.
-His 1958 short story Mayamaan is often seen as marking the beginning of the Golden Age of modern Tamil literature.
-Veering away from the European influences which characterised much of the fiction from the Tamil revivalist period, Ki.
+Rajanarayanan (1922-2021), popularly known as Ki.
+Ra., was Tamil Nadu's preeminent folklorist, as well as a writer of powerful fiction with roots deep in the soil of Tamil Nadu.
+He was a recipient of the prestigious Kalaimamani and Sahitya Akademi awards.
+His 1958 short story "Mayamaan" is often seen as marking the beginning of the Golden Age of modern Tamil literature.
+Veering away from the European influences that characterised much of the fiction from the Tamil revivalist period, Ki.
 Ra. chose to relate tales in the spoken dialect of the land in which he was born.

 You might also like